nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. QuickCache displays statistics of the flashcard
 3. User clears the statistics of the flashcard
 4. User requests for statistics of the flashcard
-5. QuickCache displays reset statistics of the flashcard
+5. QuickCache displays statistics, that has been reset, of the flashcard

     Use case ends.